 Betty Henderson, NBDA Treasurer

 About the Author

-Ernest E. Garrett III is the immediate past president of National Black Deaf Advocates, Inc. He is a Licensed Clinical Social Worker, Certified Advanced Social Work Case Manager, Certified School Social Work Specialist, and member of the Academy of Certified Social Workers.
+Ernest E. Garrett III is a former president of National Black Deaf Advocates, Inc. He is a Licensed Clinical Social Worker, Certified Advanced Social Work Case Manager, Certified School Social Work Specialist, and member of the Academy of Certified Social Workers.
 In addition to employment as the Executive Director of the Missouri Commission for the Deaf and Hard of Hearing, Ernest is the owner of Garrett LCSW & Consulting, a limited liability company headquartered in Jefferson City, MO.
 Garrett LCSW and Consulting, L.L.C. specializes in the provision of culturally sensitive and competent clinical social work services in a culturally affirmative and linguistically accessible environment on behalf of Missouri's deaf and hard of hearing populations.

 Ernest is a graduate of the University of Arkansas at Little Rock, with an associate's degree and dual bachelor's degrees.
 In addition, he is an alumnus of Gallaudet University, where he obtained master's degrees in both administration and social work.
 In 2019, Ernest was appointed Superintendent of the Louisiana Special School District.